global-hydrodynamics/global-hydrodynamics.github.io/_pages/game_e.md

 - When you start the game, the time variation of **precipitation** is displayed as a light blue graph.
 During the simulation, rain fall happens following the intensity shown in this graph.
 - When the rain reaches the ground, it becomes water particles and moves on land.
 The movement of water particles is influenced by the state of the land surface.
 - When water particles reach the river, it becomes **runoff**.
-The goal of the game is to adjust the surface conditions to make the simulated runoff time variation similat to the target graph shown in blue.
+The goal of the game is to adjust the surface conditions to make the simulated runoff time variation similar to the target graph shown in blue.

 *Note: The time variation graph of precipitation is called "Hyetograph," and the time variation graph of runoff is called "Hydrograph."*